RichardSeverich/javascript-meteor-sales/README.md

 This project was created with `meteor create --react` command.

-This project is using React, Semantic, MongoD, Meteor Methods, Collections, Publish and Subscribe.
+This project is using React, Semantic, MongoDB, Meteor Methods, Collections, Publish and Subscribe.

 ## Prerequisites 🚀